KISysBio/OPLRAreg/README.md

 OPLRAreg is a regression technique based on mathematical programming that splits data into separate regions and identifies independent linear equations for each region.

+**This repository only contains the regression algorithm and is meant for general purpose use.
+For the application on Quantitative Structure-Activity Relationship models, please refer to: https://github.com/KISysBio/qsar-models **

 ## Requirements